 - Jackknifing.
 If truck drivers lose control of their big rig, the cab of the truck can do one thing and the trailer of the truck can do another.
 In many situations, this involves the trailer swinging around 360 degrees, taking out any other vehicles in its path, so that the cab comes to rest in the opposite direction of the trailer (like a jackknife).
 Jackknifing can happen if the truck brakes too fast or makes sudden changes in direction.

 If You’ve Been in an Accident With a Truck, We Can Help

 Being involved in an accident with a commercial truck can be dangerous and frightening enough.
 However, if you were injured in the accident, the daunting task of facing down the trucking company’s insurance adjuster can be frightening as well.
 You don't have to take on this fight alone.
-Contact Keller & Keller today at 1-800-253-5537 for a free, no-obligation consultation.
-From our Indianapolis offices, we’re proud to serve the entire state of Indiana.
-Call us today to learn more.
+Call our truck accident team in Indianapolis at 1-800-253-5537 to schedule your free consultation today.